NwangwuOsitadinma/gateman/README.md

 The Gateman hasRolesAndAbilities class is loaded into a valid mongoose model which means that the methods are only accessible to valid User objects.
 */

-//Disallowing a User from performing a Claim
+//Disallowing a user from performing a claim

 UserModel.findOne({name: "chioma"}, (err, user)=>{
     user.disallow("claim")